blahosyl/dinner-party/README.md

 Create a worksheet in Google Sheets following [this template]([Google Sheet](https://docs.google.com/spreadsheets/d/1LgNPD9jQ0_7QM3arULAzwTUS3EMnfB1aXBNsTJC_POQ/edit?usp=sharing)).

-Make sure to keep the foloowing format:
+Make sure to keep the following format:

  - dishes are in the 2nd row
  - ingredients are in the 1st column